- Kathmandu City- full of Temples

 Upon your arrival at Tribhuvan International Airport in Kathmandu, you will be warmly greeted by a representative from Apoorva Tours and guided to the hotel.

-Sightseeing starts from one of the precious Hindu Temple in the world Pashupatinath Temple, then our guide will take you to Bouddhanath Stupa one of the biggest in its kind.
-Lunch at the Bouddhanath area.
-Another destination of the day is Swayambhunath Stupa, widely known as Monkey Temple and Sleeping Vishnu Temple.
+Sightseeing starts from one of the most precious Hindu Temples in the world Pashupatinath Temple, then our guide will take you to Bouddhanath Stupa one of the biggest in its kind.
+Lunch within the Bouddhanath area.
+Another destination of the day is Swayambhunath Stupa, widely known as Monkey Temple and the Sleeping Vishnu Temple which houses a magnificent stone image of the sleeping Vishnu resting on a bed of snakes.
+It is Nepal’s largest stone statue of the Lord Vishnu and dates back to the 5th century.

 - Tour itinerary can be customized as per your requirements and time frame.